World Happiness Report 2017

 The first World Happiness Report was published in April, 2012, in support of the UN High Level Meeting on happiness and well-being.
 Since then the world has come a long way.
 Increasingly, happiness is considered to be the proper measure of social progress and the goal of public policy.
 In June 2016 the OECD committed itself “to redefine the growth narrative to put people’s well-being at the center of governments’ efforts”.
 In February 2017, the United Arab Emirates held a full-day World Happiness meeting, as part of the World Government Summit.
 Now on World Happiness Day, March 20th, we launch the World Happiness Report 2017, once again back at the United Nations, again published by the Sustainable Development Solutions Network, and now supported by a generous three-year grant from the Ernesto Illy Foundation.
-Some highlights are as follows.

 Norway tops the global happiness rankings for 2017

 Norway has jumped from 4th place in 2016 to 1st place this year, followed by Denmark, Iceland and Switzerland in a tightly packed bunch.
 All of the top four countries rank highly on all the main factors found to support happiness: caring, freedom, generosity, honesty, health, income and good governance.
 Their averages are so close that small changes can re-order the rankings from year to year.
 Norway moves to the top of the ranking despite weaker oil prices.
 It is sometimes said that Norway achieves and maintains its high happiness not because of its oil wealth, but in spite of it.
 By choosing to produce its oil slowly, and investing the proceeds for the future rather than spending them in the present, Norway has insulated itself from the boom and bust cycle of many other resource-rich economies.
 To do this successfully requires high levels of mutual trust, shared purpose, generosity and good governance, all factors that help to keep Norway and other top countries where they are in the happiness rankings.